Posts may contain affiliate links, meaning that I may earn a commission if you use a link provided.

 - To make the glaze, whisk powdered sugar, anise extract, and 3 tbsp. milk together.
 If too thick, add milk 1 tsp. at a time until desired consistency is achieved.

 - Pour glaze into a shallow bowl.
-Dip top of each cookie in the glaze, return to wire rack, and sprinkle with nonpareils.
+Dip top of each cookie in the glaze, return to the wire rack, and sprinkle with nonpareils.
 Allow glaze to set before serving.